Byron/gitoxide/README.md

   * **promisor**
     * It's vague, but these seems to be like index files allowing to fetch objects from a server on demand.
 * **git-protocol**
+  * We handle timeouts by shifting all IO into the transport layer, and for the transport itself, there could be some sort of reactor which feeds the client/server respectively with deserialized lines.
+This enables us to start out with a sync implementation, and later add an async one that reuses all the protocol code.
   * [ ] [PKT-Line](https://github.com/git/git/blob/master/Documentation/technical/protocol-common.txt#L52:L52)
     * [ ] encode
     * [ ] decode